Tom2187End/skole/README.md

 ### Get the development environment up and running

-1. Clone this repository with: `git clone --recursive <link>`
+1. Clone this repository with: `git clone --recurse-submodules <link>`

 2. `cd skole`

 3. [Follow the instructions for environment variables](#environment-variables)

-4. Build the containers: `docker-compose build`
+4. Build the images: `docker-compose build`

 5. Setup the backend for development: